 The future of autonomous commuting

-PROJECT: Avivi is an autonomous shuttle service that offers commuters a fixed route in the morning and a flexible on-demand service after work.
+CONCEPT: Avivi is an autonomous shuttle service that offers commuters a fixed route in the morning and a flexible on-demand service after work.
 Avivi is designed to bring autonomous vehicles to the public in a way that is sustainable, affordable, and dependable.

 CHALLENGE: Design an ecosystem that spans across multiple channels; 7 weeks